MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/adding-non-terminating-error-reporting-to-your-cmdlet.md

 ## Reporting Nonterminating Errors

-Any one of the input processing methods can report a nonterminating error to the output stream using the [System.Management.Automation.Cmdlet.WriteError][] method.
+Any one of the input processing methods can report a nonterminating error to the output stream using the [System.Management.Automation.Cmdlet.WriteError][WriteError] method.

-Here is a code example from this Get-Proc cmdlet that illustrates the call to [System.Management.Automation.Cmdlet.WriteError][] from within the override of the [System.Management.Automation.Cmdlet.ProcessRecord][] method.
+Here is a code example from this Get-Proc cmdlet that illustrates the call to [System.Management.Automation.Cmdlet.WriteError][WriteError] from within the override of the [System.Management.Automation.Cmdlet.ProcessRecord][ProcessRecord] method.
 In this case, the call is made if the cmdlet cannot find a process for a specified process identifier.

 ```csharp
 protected override void ProcessRecord()